makinori/melonPrimeDS/README.md

     Notes:

     -   Focusing the window will capture your mouse.
 Use `ESC` to release.
-    -   The stylus gets places in the middle of the DS screen for aiming which can cause accidental presses
+    -   The stylus gets placed in the middle of the DS screen for aiming which can cause accidental presses
     -   Whilst holding the virtual stylus button `Tab`, use your mouse to click around on the touchscreen
     -   UI OK `F` will press "OK" on the touch screen, which will also jump and briefly break aiming
     -   UI left `Q` and right `E` will also press on the touch screen, for scan visor messages
     -   When in map view, press `Shift` to zoom out and `LMB` to zoom in

+-   _wip sensitivity slider_

 -   When in-game, **make sure to set the aim sensitivty to the lowest!**<br>
-    _Also recommended to set audio to stereo_
+    _Also recommended to set audio settings to headphones_

 <img src="./metroid/keyboard.png"/>